 KDS at BipOrder

 The BipOrder KDS runs on TV (Fire TV stick) or Android tablet.
-It receives real-time orders from QR, kiosk, Uber Eats / Deliveroo and POS.
+It receives real-time orders from QR, kiosk and POS.
 It pushes server-app notifications when a dish is ready.
 Real-time stats in the back-office.